London Rugby League Foundation, 20 Fitzroy Square, London, W1T 6EJ

 Trustee: Aaqil Ahmed

-Aaqil has been the Head of commissioning Religion and the Head of Religion and Ethics at the BBC since July 2009.
+Aaqil was the Head of commissioning Religion and the Head of Religion and Ethics at the BBC from 2009 to 2016.
 Prior to this he was the Commissioning editor of religion and head of multicultural programming at C4 for six years.
 He started his career at the BBC in 1992.
-Alongside being a senior manager at the BBC, Aaqil is a Professor at Middlesex University and a board member of mentoring charity, Mosaic.
+Aaqil now operates as a media consultant alongside his role as Professor at University of Bolton and his duties as a board member of mentoring charity, Mosaic.

 Born in Wigan, Aaqil is a life-long supporter of the team.
 He has been a trustee of the London Rugby league Foundation since May 2014.